Working towards better soil

 Developing an app

 That is why an app is being developed to give the agricultural sector better access to that knowledge.
-The app lists the desired information in a row, like a kind of 'train'.
+The app lists the desired information, like a kind of 'train'.
 We added a personal touch to this and called it TRIJNTJE.
-With TRIJNTJE, we hope to enable farmers to make the right choices for the proper use of their own soil.
+With TRIJNTJE, we hope to enable farmers to make better choices for the proper use of their own soil.

 The app is intended to provide all the important data for a piece of land used by a farmer.
 The farmer can consult information and indicate what he wants to do with the plot.
-The app shows which measures are possible and what consequences each measure will have for the soil, the yield, and the water in the vicinity of the farm.
-The app uses calculation models from Wageningen University for this purpose.
-A test version is currently being trialed by a group of farmers.
+The app shows the possible measures and the consequences of each measure for the soil, the yield, and the water in the vicinity of the farm.
+The app uses calculation models from Wageningen University.
+A test version is currently being trialled by a group of farmers.
 If the test goes well, the app will be further developed.
 We kindly ask for your patience.

 On many livestock farms, the soil structure and water management of the grassland could be improved.
 If we do not take action, this will result in lower yields and poor water quality in the vicinity of the farm.

-Farmers were approached to participate in the Meadow and Water project.
+Farmers were approached to participate in the Pasture and Water project.
 There are 85 participants.
-Practical trials are being conducted in groups.
+Practical trials are conducted in groups.
 Together, we determine which measures work best and how we can implement them.